elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ##  Funder policies on research data

 [Norges Forskningsråd (Research Council of Norway)](https://www.forskningsradet.no/en/) is the primary funding body in Norway for research.
-The [research data management policy of RCN requires a Data Management Plan (DMP)](https://www.forskningsradet.no/en/research-policy-strategy/open-science/research-data/) after a positive funding decision for each project.
+The [research data management policy of RCN requires a Data Management Plan (DMP)](https://www.forskningsradet.no/en/research-policy-strategy/open-science/research-data/), preferably also available in the [DMP Common Standard](https://www.rd-alliance.org/group/dmp-common-standards-wg/outcomes/rda-dmp-common-standard-machine-actionable-data-management) as supported by for example by {% tool "data-stewardship-wizard" %} after a positive funding decision for each project.
 A DMP has to be submitted as part of a final report.
 RCN recommends following the ‘[Practical Guide to the International Alignment of Research Data Management](https://scienceeurope.org/our-resources/practical-guide-to-the-international-alignment-of-research-data-management/)’ by Science Europe, the organisation of research funders and performers.
-In addition to advising policies for open science and open access to publications, [RCN provides recommendations on how to make research data available](https://www.forskningsradet.no/siteassets/publikasjoner/2021/how-should-we-share-research-data.v2.pdf).
+In addition to advising [policies for open science and open access](https://www.forskningsradet.no/siteassets/forskningspolitisk-radgivning/apen-forskning/nfr-policy-open-science-eng.pdf), [RCN provides recommendations on how to make research data available](https://www.forskningsradet.no/siteassets/publikasjoner/2021/how-should-we-share-research-data.v2.pdf).
 From 2023 and onwards, a [project grant application submitted to RCN is assessed for open science best practices](https://www.forskningsradet.no/en/processing-grant-applications/processing-applications/assessment-open-science/).

 ##  Institutional policies on research data